 The tightness in Emmy’s neck the caused her to favor one side needed to be loosened.
 Luckily for Emmy, this was easily done during play time or by mom and dad holding her.
 The play time stretch: I would lay Emmy on her back and place her favorite toy on the right side of her body.
 I would sit on her right side too to keep her neck stretched in that direction.
 We would play like this for 15 minutes or so before rolling over and going back to tummy time.
 This was done multiple times a day.

 I did alot of research in the days after seeing Emmy’s scan on products we could purchase to help her.
 I read countless reviews and looked through a ton of before and after photos.
 We ended up purchasing a Merry Shop Head Shaping Pillow.
 Now before anyone freaks out that I put a pillow in my child’s bed, let me give you some facts.
 Emmy was 5 months old when we began using this product.
 She has yet to roll over and she hardly even moves once she hits the mattress.
 If she was a busy body type sleeper, I would probably have decided against this product.
 Second, the pillow is made from a heavy memory foam type material that caused it to stay put pretty well.
 We took the pillow with us on long car rides, on vacations, basically every where that Emmy would be sleeping.
 An alternative that Emmy’s pediatrician recommended was taking a roll of foam like this one and cutting a small area to go under her crib sheet where she lays her head.
 He suggested to put the bumpy side down and this would help correct her flatness.
-Here is a picture of the product in Emmy’s crib.
+UPDATE: I received an email from a reader who shared how she was able to keep her son out of a helmet as well using this pillow.
+Just wanted to share an alternative to those looking to fix the problem at home!
+Here is a picture of the pillow we purchased in Emmy’s crib.

 As soon as the New Year began, we scheduled a follow up appointment for Emmy.
 The doctor took one look at her head and told us a helmet was not necessary.
 I almost cried tears to joy!
 He advised us that her head still had a mild flat spot, but nowhere near severe enough to need correction through the Doc Band.
 He advised we continue our efforts we had been making over the past month in order to make sure we stayed on the path towards a round little baby head.